j0057/sqltransmutate/README.md

 2. Then copy Makefile.inc.dist to Makefile.inc.
 Edit it to add the connection strings to the source and target database.
 If there's anything special that needs to happen before the fun can start, add the required commands to drop-database and create-database.
 Careful with those tabs!
 3. Type 'make'.
-Grab a coffee.
+Grab coffee.

 That was fun, wasn't it?